 Getting there to the east side of the mountain with its impressive southeast slope is along the Grossglockner Hochalpenstraße high alpine road (open from May to October)

 The only nearby hut is the Heinrich-Schwaiger-Haus (2802 m).
 After a 3-year overall renovation the Heinrich-Schwaiger-haus has opened again on June 27th 2012.
 It has room to sleep for 57 guests.
 It is open to the public from end of June to end of September.
 A warden is present.
 WC, separate ladies/gentleman bathrooms with cold water.

-here you can find an article in the magazin of the german alpine club (DAV-Panorama 3/2002, of course in german language) about the Heinrich-Schwaiger-Haus and it's history and mountains
+here you can find an article in the magazine of the german alpine club (DAV-Panorama 3/2002, of course in German language) about the Heinrich-Schwaiger-Haus and its history and mountains

 If you want to climb the mountain outside the opening season of the hut, another option is at Heidnische Kirche restaurant at Mooserboden reservoir lake.
 Ivona found there in October 2008 a very comfortable winter room with hot water, electricity, gas cooker and a nice bathroom.